ChernyshevT/LTPLib_project/README.md

-# \_ltplib: <ins>L</ins>ow <ins>T</ins>emperature <ins>P</ins>lasma <ins>Lib</ins>rary
+# **\_ltplib**: <ins>L</ins>ow <ins>T</ins>emperature <ins>P</ins>lasma <ins>Lib</ins>rary
-The middle-layer framework that provides simple python-interface to construct PiC+MCC simulations (Particles in Cells + Monte-Carlo Collisions).
+This is a middle-layer framework that provides a simple Python solutions to construct PiC+MCC simulations (Particles-in-Cells + Monte Carlo Collisions).
-The library offers a range of functions and primitives to facilitate a wide class of low-temperature plasma problems.
+The framework offers a range of functions and primitives to facilitate a broad range of low-temperature plasma kinetic problems.
-By creating a more abstract and user-friendly interface, \_ltplib aims to enable researchers and engineers to formulate and solve simple & complex PiC+MCC problems in a flexible manner with aid of python.
+By creating a high-level user-friendly API, **\_ltplib** aims to enable researchers and engineers to formulate and solve both simple and complex PiC+MCC problems in a flexible manner with the aid of modern computational techniques.

 Features:
-- one-, two-, and three-dimension problems with periodic or absorptive boundary conditions;
+- one-, two-, and three-dimensional problems with periodic or absorptive boundary conditions;
-- high-order form-factors (up to 3);
+- high-order form factors (up to 3);
 - explicit or semi-implicit particle movers;
-- fast and flexible Monte-Carle module allowing to simulate arbitrary mixture of active and background components, taking into account anisotropic scattering.
+- fast and flexible Monte Carlo module allowing simulation of arbitrary mixtures of active and background components, taking into account anisotropic scattering.
 > [!NOTE]
-> The current version of \_ltplib does not provide build-in field solvers, external one should be used.
+> The current version of **\_ltplib** does not provide built-in field solvers.
+The external ones should be used.

-The code is based on former Θ-Hall [^chernyshev2019][^chernyshev2022], but it was heavily modified and rewritten from scratch.
+The code is based on the former Θ-Hall [^chernyshev2019][^chernyshev2022], but it has been heavily modified and rewritten from scratch.
-The project was inspired by [eduPIC](https://github.com/donkozoltan/eduPIC), [PIC-skeleton-codes](https://github.com/UCLA-Plasma-Simulation-Group/PIC-skeleton-codes), and [LoKI-MC](https://github.com/IST-Lisbon/LoKI-MC).
+The project is inspired by [eduPIC](https://github.com/donkozoltan/eduPIC), [PIC-skeleton-codes](https://github.com/UCLA-Plasma-Simulation-Group/PIC-skeleton-codes), and [LoKI-MC](https://github.com/IST-Lisbon/LoKI-MC).